af950833/Smartthings-for-Broadlink-RM-Pro/README.md

 ---If you are using the RM Plugin---

-As I mentioned, you have to change the method in the handler from "POST" to "Get"

 Usually ON and Off command URI is like the below.

 http://192.168.0.33:9876/send?deviceMac=aabbccddeeff&codeId=11 (If you don't set up a Authentication)